 The Penal Code regulates when a judge must conduct a California sentencing hearing.

-Misdemeanor sentences must be pronounced not less than six hours nor more than five days after a guilty plea, no contest plea, or conviction unless the defendant waives that timeframe.4
+Misdemeanor sentences must be pronounced not less than six hours nor more than five days after a guilty plea, no contest plea, or conviction unless you waive that timeframe.4

 These times may also be extended due to special circumstances which include